 Step 2: Conduct A SWOT Analysis

-Ultimately, you want marketing that provides a consistent flow of high-quality leads to help fuel new sales opportunities and drive growth.
-You want your technical target audiences and customers to be happy to hear from you and not dread it.
-And you have a limited budget and tight bandwidth.
+Ultimately, you want marketing that provides a consistent flow of high-quality leads to help fuel new sales opportunities and drive growth for your engineering company.
+You want your technical engineering target audiences and customers to be happy to hear from you and not dread it.

-The way to achieve all of this is to use a smart marketing approach that builds a marketing strategy and execution plan aligned to your business goals and starts with a SWOT of your current marketing program.
+The way to achieve all of this is to use a smart marketing approach that builds a marketing strategy and execution plan aligned with your business goals.
+This starts with a SWOT of your current marketing program.

-Step 3: Identify Your Target Personas
+Step 3: Identify Your Target Buyer Personas

-Buyer personas are fictional representations of your ideal customers based on demographic data, online behavior, and your educated speculation about personal histories, motivations, and concerns.
-For example, you may define one of your personas as VP of Engineering Vince, a business executive who cares most about cost and long-term support.
-A second persona could be Engineer Elliot, an engineering manager or senior staff engineer who is an expert in your technology area and wants to do a deep dive into the technical capabilities of your product or how you deliver a service.
-Elliot greatly influences Vince, but Vince makes the final decisions.
-Vince and Elliot have very different concerns.
+- Engineer Elliot, an engineering manager or senior staff engineer who is an expert in your technology area and wants to do a deep dive into the technical capabilities of your product or how you deliver a service.

 - From here, prioritize your list of personas by considering their impact on the final purchase decision, their relationship to your company, and the size of the audience persona group.

 Step 4: Develop Your Marketing Goals

-Armed with your business strategy, areas of greatest opportunity, and defined persons, you are now ready to create your marketing goals.
+Armed with your business strategy, areas of greatest opportunity, and defined persons, you are now ready to create marketing goals.
 Goal setting is critical to aligning your marketing organization, narrowing your focus, and setting your overall marketing strategy.

-Documenting your goals ensures your team is aligned around your top marketing priorities and what you expect to achieve through your marketing efforts.
+Documenting your goals ensures your team is aligned with your top marketing priorities and what you expect to achieve through your marketing efforts.
 Your goals can be externally focused, internally focused, or perhaps a mix of both.

 Step 5: Build Your Activity Plan

 Now that you’ve created your marketing goals and have a budget, you are ready to develop your activity plan.
 The most effective way to approach turning your marketing strategy into an execution plan is by using a campaign structure.
 You can think of campaigns as buckets of activities focused on a common theme or goal.

 - Description — Through content and partner co-marketing, attract quality leads that convert to opportunities

-- KPI 1— Increase leads by 35 percent to 210 per month
+- KPI — Increase leads by 35 percent to 210 per month

 - Description — Develop and implement a channel co-marketing program

 Strategy is an evolution, and something that takes a great deal of time to develop.
 However, mapping out a clear, strategic direction will ensure a cohesive marketing plan that maps to your personas through campaigns and is time bound and budget driven.